Hello, welcome to Appsloveworld Technologies, In the session, we learn about what a view is and the advantages of using views.

 4

-So if I want to select data from that, I can just say SELECT * from vWTblProfessorDetail.
+So if I want to select data from it, I can simply use the query: SELECT * FROM vWTblProfessorDetail.

 5

-so a view, in fact, doesn’t store any data. we are treating that view as a table.
+A view, in fact, doesn’t store any data.
+We are treating that view as a table.
 That’s why a view is called a virtual table.
 But in fact, when you look at the definition of the view, it doesn’t store any data.
 It is only a saved select query.

-The reason why we say it as a saved select query is that when I say “sp_helptext” and then the name of The View, you can actually look at the definition of that view.
+The reason why we say it is a saved select query is that when I say “sp_helptext” and then the name of the View, you can actually look at the definition of that view.

 sp_helptext vWTblProfessorDetail